 What is the average ratio of the classroom?

 We are below the State requirements in teacher ratio and space.
 We have a ratio of one teacher to 8 children.
-In some classes we have a ratio of 1 teacher to 6 students.

 Is the classroom structured or play based?